lokenx/plexrequests-meteor/README.md

   - Requests List Page
   - Settings Page (available at `/about`)
   - CouchPotato should work including downloaded status
+  - Sorting and filter options for Requests page

 **Things That DO NOT Work**